redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 Especially when working with collaborators, you will find that your remote repository eventually contains more branches than your local repository.

 Getting all the remote branches and their updates is a bit complicated.
-You can copy the commands below:
+To make things simple, you can just copy the commands below:

 ```sh
 git branch -r | grep -v '\->' | sed "s,\x1B\[[0-9;]*[a-zA-Z],,g" | while read remote; do git branch --track "${remote#origin/}" "$remote"; done